Flashbacks (song): Composition and reception

 Music critics described "Flashbacks" as an electro dance and dance-pop song with elements of electropop and EDM.
 Dance-Charts' Manuel Probst singled the track out as his favorite song on Heartbreaker and noticed "atmospheric" sounds, a piano loop and slap bass in its composition.
 Zangba Thomson from Bong Mines Entertainment described the song as a "heartfelt tune" containing "ear-welcoming vocals" and "tuneful melodies", while saying it tells an "intriguing" tale about an insecure and confused woman who struggles to let go of a special person in her life that she is miles apart from and shares memories with.

 Lyrics from the song include: "I'm on the road, empty and cold to a distant destination I don't know / Been thinking about you, we back in days of all / It's hard to admit it, I still miss you, miss you so" and "Flashbacks of our memories, the past is my enemy, and I'm drowning in a sad melody / Flashbacks of our memory, the past is my enemy / It keeps holding, holding on me / Come break the silence."
 Upon entering the Shazam chart in Russia, the song experienced commercial success on the radio ranking in the region, peaking at number one.
-It also reached number two in the Commonwealth of Independent States, number three in Ukraine, number four in Romania, and number seven in Bulgaria.
+It also reached number two in the Commonwealth of Independent States, number two in Ukraine, number four in Romania, and number seven in Bulgaria.